karanmohan-git/KidsMathAdventure/README.md

-Vibe Coded using Replit to build a learnign app for my kids (6-8 yrs).
-It teache basics of python progamming, basic algebra and basic geometery.
+Vibe Coded using Replit to build a learning app for my kids (6-8 yrs).
+It teaches basics of python progamming, basic algebra and basic geometery.